YahyaAlmodallal/sremov/README.md

       -	Drug delivery and pharmacokinetics: Effectiveness in simulating human pharmacokinetics and drug delivery routes.
       -	Model specific advantages and limitations noted in the article.
       - Applicability to Specific Cancer Types: Determine the suitability of each model for researching various cancer types, based on origin, growth characteristics, and treatment response profiles.

+## Time line:
+   Start date: 2/24/2024

+   Protocol completion: 2/25/2024.
+Revisions: NA

+   Literature search dates:

+   Articles exclusion: 3/1/2024 - 7/1/2024

+   Raw data extraction: 7/1/2024 - 8/4/2024

+   Data analysis and graphing: 8/4/2024 - 11/1/2024

+   Manuscript writing: 11/1/2024 - 2/1/2025

+   Anticipated finish date: 2/1/2025

+# Methods:

+## Protocol development & registration:
+   This protocol was developed using the Preferred Reporting Items for Systematic reviews and Meta-Analyses extension for Scoping Reviews (PRISMA-ScR).
+The protocol was made publicly available on github under a BSD 2-Clause License under the name "SRPMOV"

 ## References (Vancouver):